Windstar343/Reddit-Daily-Upvoter-Bot/README.md

 1. Go to the "Actions" tab in your repository
 2. If prompted, enable GitHub Actions
-3. The workflow will run daily at 10:00 AM UTC (configurable in [.github/workflows/daily-upvote.yml](.github/workflows/daily-upvote.yml))
+3. The workflow will run daily at 6:00 AM UTC (7:00 AM CET / 8:00 AM CEST) and upvote 1 post with at least 100 upvotes

 ### 5. Manual Execution